 Table 2 (beginning on page 15) organizes the estimates by product within fuel type.
 The three major fuel types include: Gas-Fueled Products (natural gas and liquid petroleum-LP including propane and butane-gas); Solid-Fueled Products (charcoal, coal, and wood); and Liquid-Fueled Products (gasoline, kerosene, and oil).
-Of these fuel types, Gas-Fueled Products were associated with 70 of the 179 (39%) estimated CO deaths in 2016.
-Liquid-Fueled Products were associated with 84 (47%) estimated deaths, and Solid-Fueled Products were associated with eight (4%) estimated deaths in the same period.
-An estimated 10 (6%) deaths were associated with the Multiple Products category, where there were two or more different types of fuel used.
-Seven (4%) deaths in 2016 were associated with consumer products, where one or more of the fuel types were unknown.
-It should be noted that in multiproduct cases, where the fuel types were the same for all involved products, the incident is counted in the respective category summary.
-For example, if an incident involved both a gasoline-fueled generator and a gasoline-fueled lawn mower, this incident would be included only once in the Liquid-Fueled Products category.
+Of these fuel types, Gas-Fueled Products were associated with 60 of the 190 (32%) estimated CO deaths in 2017.
+Liquid-Fueled Products were associated with an estimated 103 (54%) deaths; and Solid-Fueled Products were associated with an estimated 13 (7%) deaths in the same period.
+In 2017, all of the estimated six deaths (3%) associated with the Multiple Products category used some type of gas as a fuel source: natural gas, LP gas, or an unspecified gas type.

-In the Gas-Fueled Products category, the majority of CO deaths in 2016 were associated with heating-related products.
-Of the estimated 70 gas-fueled appliance deaths in 2016, 37 (53%) were associated with heating systems or heaters, including furnaces, portable heaters, and room or space heaters.
-Additionally, an estimated three Multiple Gas-Fueled Products fatalities were associated with a heating-related product and another product, increasing the total involving a heating-related product to 40 (57%).
-Additionally, there was a single incident involving six deaths that involved an LP-fueled generator.
+In the Gas-Fueled Products category in 2017, an estimated 27 of the 60 gas-fueled appliance deaths (45%) were associated with heating systems or heaters, including furnaces, portable heaters, and room or space heaters.
+Additionally, all six of the Multiple Gas-Fueled Products fatalities were associated with a heating-related product and another product, raising the total number of incidents involving heating-related products to 33 of the 60 Gas-Fueled Products category.
+It is suspected that the majority of the estimated 12 gas range fatalities were also associated with attempts to heat the incident location.

-All but seven of the estimated 84 liquid-fueled appliance-related deaths in 2016 were associated with engine-driven tools (e.g., generators, lawn mowers/garden tractors) including all three of the deaths in the multiple liquid-fueled products category.
-EDTs accounted for an estimated 76 (including two of the three in the multiple liquid-fueled product category) of the 84 deaths (90%) in the Liquid-Fueled Products category for 2016.
+All but three of the estimated 103 liquid-fueled appliance-related deaths in 2017 were associated with engine-driven tools (e.g., generators, lawn mowers/garden tractors).
+An estimated 89 deaths were associated with gasoline-fueled generators.

-In 2016, an estimated eight deaths occurred in the Solid-Fueled Products category.
-All but one were associated with charcoal or charcoal grills.
+In 2017, the estimated 13 deaths that occurred fit within the Solid-Fueled Products category.
+All but three were associated with charcoal or charcoal grills.

-Table 2: Estimated Non-Fire Carbon Monoxide Poisoning Deaths Associated with Consumer Products Organized by Fuel Type, 2006-2016
+Table 2: Estimated Non-Fire Carbon Monoxide Poisoning Deaths Associated with Consumer Products Organized by Fuel Type, 2007-2017